 Before you can sell a medical device or IVD within Europe, you must obtain CE Marking certification and place a CE Mark (CE Marking) on your product.
-The CE Marking for medical devices is not a quality mark nor is it intended for consumers.
+The CE Marking for medical devices and IVDs is not a quality mark, nor is it intended for consumers.
 It is a legally binding statement by the manufacturer that their product has met all of the requirements of the Medical Devices Directive (MDD 93/42/EEC), In Vitro Diagnostic Device Directive (IVDD 98/79/EC) or the Active Implantable Medical Device Directive (AIMDD 90/385/EEC), where applicable.
 If a Notified Body is required, the Notified Body's four-digit number would appear below the CE Marking symbol.

 The Medical Devices Directives state that companies must do the following before they can place the CE Marking on a medical device or IVD: